sutoiku/jsdox/index.md

 $ npm install -g jsdox
 {% endhighlight %}

-Relies on (for now) patched version of the UglifyJS parser to get the full javascript AST including comments.
+jsdox currently relies on (at least for now) a patched version of the UglifyJS parser to get the full javascript AST including comments.

 # Run<a name="run">&nbsp;</a>
 Runs on a single file and outputs the markdown files into the "output" folder